appneural-prasanna/acadnexus-content/home.md

 * Our AI immediately starts analyzing your profile to recommend tailored content and opportunities.

-💡 Outcome: You instantly unlock a personalized dashboard with everything you need to begin your journey.
+💡 **Outcome**: You instantly unlock a personalized dashboard with everything you need to begin your journey.

 ### 2️⃣ Learn – Access Curated Content & Smart Study Tools